denten/denten.github.io/collections/_posts/cu.md

 defense of the university.
 I think of many more people and communities that touched my life, all filed mentally under "Columbia."

 Back at the listening table, I wish I could have made these points more clearly: In times of trouble, under immense political pressure from every side, all we can do in turn to each other for support.
 I know it's sappy to say---it must be the allergies speaking---but Columbia is us.
 There isn't some other "they" standing in opposition.
 Let's not mistake the difficulty of collective action for negligence or malice.
 It's just us here.
-And we are an uniquely varied, scrappy, sometimes frustrating, but always excellent bunch of New Yorkers.
+And we are a bunch of uniquely varied, scrappy, sometimes frustrating, but always excellent New Yorkers.

 There's a blessed moment in early spring, just as the weather gets nice, but before the commencement takes over campus, where people take to the steps at Low library.
 From that